The24Kings/The24Kings/README.md

 ### 🤔 About me
 - 📝 I'm an Associate Software Engineer from Washington

-- 🎓 Just graduated with my Bachelor's of Science in Computer Science!
+- 🎓 Bachelor's of Science in Computer Science!

-- ❤️ Currently learning JavaScript, Java, Python, C, C++, and Rust
+- ❤️ Currently working with OpenGL, C++, Rust, Python, and more!

-- 💬 You can contact me through Discord: `24kings`
+- 💬 You can contact me through Discord: `@24kings`

 ### 💻 Programming Languages
 [![C](https://img.shields.io/badge/c-%2300599C.svg?style=for-the-badge&logo=c&logoColor=white)](#)